shanedonburke/PlanDot/README.md

 $ (cd backend && npm install)
 ```

-To run the frontend in development mode:
+To run the front-end in development mode:

 ```console
 $ cd frontend